ajkavanagh/vimwiki-publishing-system/docs/04-How_pandoc-is-used.md

 # How Pandoc is used in SiteGen

-Note: Pandoc is used in LibVps in a very simple manner.
+Note: Pandoc is used in a very simple manner.
 It's just used to convert a single Markdown file into HTML as part of the vimwiki-to-html command set.

 This mini-document is to describe how Pandoc is used within the publishing system, within the context of Ginger templates and the rest of the system.